Depending on how you classify SEO, there’s really only one primary goal: attain higher ranks in search results.

-The complexity comes from the fact that not all ranking signals are fully understood (since Google doesn’t publish its complete ranking algorithm) and from the fact that there are actually different types of ranking signals.
-Today, I want to address a critical difference you may not have known about: direct ranking signals versus indirect ranking signals.
+The complexity comes from the various Google ranking factors that not all ranking Or social signals are fully understood (since Google Or search engines doesn’t publish its complete Google’s ranking algorithm) and from the Google Ranking factors Or direct ranking factors that there are actually different types of ranking Or social signals.
+Today, I want to address a critical difference you may not have known about: direct ranking signals versus indirect ranking signal.

 (Image Source: Google)